katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 see <a href="https://opendata-forum.cern.ch/t/running-cms-opendata-containers-in-wsl2/30">this post</a>
 in the CERN Open Data forum (note in particular that the <code>.wslconfig</code> file that you need to add must not have a file extension, if Windows adds it automatically, rename the file).</p>

-<p> The following options opened ports from the container to the local host, needed for the graphical windows:</p>
+<p> The following options opened a port from the container to the local host, needed for the graphical windows:</p>

 <div class="language-plaintext source  highlighter-rouge">
 <div class="highlight"><pre class="highlight">
 <code>
-... -p 5901:5901 -p 6080:6080  ...
+... -p 5901:5901 ...
 </code></pre></div></div>

 <p>First make sure that you can copy instructions from a browser page to the container terminal.
 It works in the same manner as the local WSL linux terminal, i.e. you can usually copy from other sources with `Ctrl+C` and then paste into your container terminal with mouse right click.
 Copy from the terminal itself by selecting the text to be copied.
 If this does not work, you will see later in these instructions how to pass files from your local computer to the container.</p>